smatechnologies/zos-agent-docs/docs/operations.md

 ## LSAM Program Operation

 The OPCONxx and XPSPLEX tasks should be started as soon as possible after an IPL.
-No scheduled batch job submissions or executions function properly if OpCon/xps has not been initialized.
+No scheduled batch job submissions or executions function properly if SMA Opcon has not been initialized.
 If SYSPLEX=Y is coded in your XPSPRMxx member, the XPSPLEX task is automatically started by the OPCONxx task.
 The typical start command is:

 ```shell
 S *lsamname*\[.\<*taskname\>*\]